Call Today

 Buying the Right Materials

-Bases are in 8 foot sections, so measure each frame both horizontally and vertically, and add 10% to trim for length.
+Bases are in 8-foot sections, so measure each frame both horizontally and vertically, and add 10% to trim for length.
 The base should be spaced so you don’t have more than 2” between the end screw and the end of the base.

 Many options of materials are available, so consider:

-• You may need two different base sizes – 3.5” wide for 4x4” beams, and 1.5” wide for 2x4’s
+• You may need two different base sizes – 3.5-inch wide for 4x4 beams, and 1.5-inch wide for 2x4s

 • Fiberglass screen is often less expensive, stretches tighter, and handles easier.
 Available in many colors, black is the most popular because it offers the best visibility and temperature control.